 Also called mother-in-law's tongue (perhaps because its leaves come to a sharp point), Sansevieria are easy-care plants, which make them a popular choice for many homes.
 "You might think they're kind of passé," says Tovah Martin, expert gardener and author of the upcoming book, The Indestructible Houseplant.
 "But at a recent flower show, I saw a lot of interesting new varieties, like a silver-looking one."

 In addition to their fun spider-like growth habit, Spider plants can purify airborne toxins and help churn out fresh oxygen.
 Their leaves can be solid green or have varying degrees of white stripes on them.
 Plus, they can sprout mini spider plants that can be removed and replanted to grow on their own!
 They require light, infrequent watering (generally weekly),—less often in the fall/winter.

 These waxy beauties are certainly trendy, but not only because of their interesting shapes and hues ranging from mint green to deep violet.
 Their thick leaves store water, so they typically only require little watering (wait until the soil is dry before dousing them again, and never get their leaves wet).
 Succulents come in lots of varieties (like slender cacti, spiky sedum, smooth Echeveri or flowering Kalanchoe), but typically enjoy sunlight and dry air.

 These plants, which grow in tall stalks of deep green, rubbery leaves, like to be left alone.
 Though they prefer moderate levels of sunlight, they can tolerate low light too, so they're often popular choice for offices.

 Visit your local SummerWinds nursery to find these self-sufficient plants and explore our variety of plants.
 Our Trusted Garden Advisors are happy to answer any questions and help you find the perfect addition to your garden!

-Please contact your local SummerWinds Nursery for availability.
-Selection may vary by location and season.
+Contact your local SummerWinds Nursery for availability.
+Selection varies by season and location.